Old Town Vienna Walking Tour:

 13. Saint Peter’s Church (Peterkirche):

-About Saint Peter’s Church: As you turn the corner off the Graben down Jungferngässchen Alley you catch your first glimpse of the green-domed Saint Peter’s Church.
-Entering the alley, you are also crossing what was once the Southern wall of the Roman fort Vindobona (97-433AD).
-Local folklore says a larger Romanesque-style church was built here by Emperor Charlemagne between 792-800AD while the former camp was being re-fortified.
+About Saint Peter’s Church: As you turn the corner off the Graben down Jungferngässchen Alley, you catch your first glimpse of the green-domed Saint Peter’s Church.
+Entering the alley, you also cross what was once the southern wall of the Roman fort Vindobona (97-433AD).
+Local folklore says Emperor Charlemagne built a larger Romanesque-style church here between 792-800AD while the former camp was being re-fortified.

-While Charlemagne church story may be true, records show that the first church here named Saint Peter’s was finished in 1137 before the original city walls were expanded outward.
-The church which was later run by the Scottish Monastery which burned down in the late-1600s giving way to the Baroque masterpiece you see today.
+While the Charlemagne church story may be true, records show that the first church here, Saint Peter’s, was finished in 1137 before the original city walls were expanded outward.
+The church, later run by the Scottish Monastery, burned down in the late 1600s, giving way to the Baroque masterpiece you see today.

 Completed in 1732, today’s Saint Peter’s Church is one of the hidden gems on this free Vienna walking tour.
-We are amazed the builders were able to fit such a large structure tightly tucked into a small square.
+We are amazed the builders could fit such a large structure tightly tucked into a small square.
 When you get inside the church, you quickly forget how small the plot of land is that it sits on.
-This is because the builders used an open layout and unique dome to make Saint Peter’s Church feel huge.
-Unlike most churches, Saint Peter’s is actually oval shaped instead of round to take maximizing the space to a whole new level.
+This is because the builders used an open layout and a unique dome to make Saint Peter’s Church feel huge.
+Unlike most churches, Saint Peter’s is oval-shaped instead of round to maximize the space to a whole new level.

-Most people walk by taking a couple of pictures of the exterior and leave, don’t be one of those people.
-Take a couple of minutes to step inside, inspect the beautiful marble interior, and see if you can make out the dome’s oval shape.
+Most people walk by, take pictures of the exterior, and leave.
+Don’t be one of those people.
+Take a few minutes to step inside, inspect the beautiful marble interior, and see if you can make out the dome’s oval shape.

 Hours: Monday-Friday 7am-8pm; Weekends 9am-9pm.
 Cost: Free.
 Tours: Daily 9-10am & 1-3pm.
 Interactive 360 Degree Tour: (Interior).
 Church Website: (here).